MyanPatel/DjangoApplication/README.md

 # DjangoApplication
-A web application that serves as a learning log as a learning log.
+A web application that serves as a learning log.